RyanJWallis/RyanJWallis.github.io/CodingExperience.md

 ## Transcriptomic and Proteomic Analysis

-−	Supported development of sc-RNAseq senescence classification ML tool (Hughes et al., bioRxiv).
+−	Supported development of sc-RNAseq senescence classification ML tool (Hughes et al., bioRxiv 2023).

-  _Contributed to manuscript through coding troubleshooting (including use of Seurat objects and Monocle trajectory analysis) and conceptual development (ML focus)_
+   - _Contributed to manuscript through coding troubleshooting (including use of Seurat objects and Monocle trajectory analysis) and conceptual development (ML focus)_

 −	Analysis/visualisation of proteomics data from conditioned media and exosomes.